-- This type of company offers advantages such as increased credibility and protection.
-Drawbacks include higher costs and public financial information.
+Private companies offers advantages such as increased credibility and protection, drawbacks include higher costs and public financial information.

 Understanding Private Companies Limited by Guarantee